lengfei5/Project_neuronal_miRNAs/README.md

   - [ ] Double check the batch correction works
     - The batch correction works more or less; but the the batch correction for rab-3 is much improved but still not perfect, in spit of limma or combat batch correction.
     - The reason requires further understanding of batch correction methods.
+    - double check the data before and after batch correction for example lsy-6, mir-791 and mir-790

   - [ ] Integrate the sample qualities into the linear model